-Today, with its traditions intact, it continues to provide family entertainment and educational experiences for the community it serves, plus scholarships for community-spirited, active middle school and high school girls who are selected each year to reign over the Festival as the Royal Court.
+Today, with its traditions intact, it continues to provide family entertainment and educational experiences for the community it serves, plus scholarships for community-spirited, active middle school and high school students who are selected each year to reign over the Festival as the Royal Court and Royal Guard.

-The Royal Court is selected from applicants by a committee of local business people, former Royal Court members, and Board members based on several factors, including academics, community service, extra curricular school activities and general personal interests.
-As members of the Royal Court, the girls are instructed in public speaking and the history and culture of their hometown, and are required to participate in community activities throughout their year-long reign.
+The Royal Court and Royal Guard are selected from applicants by a committee of local business people, former Royal Court members, and Board members based on several factors, including academics, community service, extra curricular school activities and general personal interests.
+As members of the Royal Court and Royal Guard, the students are instructed in public speaking and the history and culture of their hometown.
+They participate in community activities throughout their year-long reign.

 The Feast of Lanterns is a non-profit 501 (c) (3) organization, with an all-volunteer Board of Directors.
-The proceeds of the festival each year, minus operating expenses, fund an academic scholarship program for the Royal Court.
+The proceeds of the festival each year, minus operating expenses, fund an academic scholarship program for the Royal Court and Royal Guard.

 No one knows who first told the story of the "Blue Willow".
-Perhaps it was a Chinese storyteller who began telling the tale of Chang and his love for the beautiful Koong-se, and how they flew away as immortal doves, forever free.
+Perhaps it was an ancient storyteller who began telling the tale of Scholar Chang and his love for the beautiful Queen Topaz, and how they flew away as immortal doves, forever free.
 The Pacific Grove version was first told by Pauline Benton of the Red Gate Shadow Players in 1958 at Pacific Grove's Methodist Church - where the lovers fly away as Monarch Butterflies to return again every fall.

 Long ago in far off Cathay, a land now called China, there lived during the reign of Emperors a wealthy Mandarin named T'so Ling.
 His land holdings were vast and fertile, and his treasures beyond counting.
 His palace was built of fine woods and rich lacquers with a roof of blue tile that gleamed in the sun, and a handmade fence that ran below the palace.
 Behind the palace grew an orange tree, and beside the palace ran a river with a graceful willow that gave shade in the heat of the day.

-Of all T'so Ling's possessions, his beautiful Princess daughters with their jewel names were his greatest joy.
-The Mandarin delighted most in his eldest daughter, Koong-se, who he named Topaz, so named for the golden lights that twinkled from her eyes.
+T'so Ling was a rich and powerful man and his beautiful Princess daughters with their jewel names were his greatest joy.
+Princess Emerald, Princess Pearl, Princess Amethyst and Princess Ruby.
+The Mandarin delighted most in his eldest daughter, Koong-se, who he named Queen Topaz, so named for the golden lights that danced in her eyes.
+This means that she is enlightened and the hero of our story.
 Topaz passed her days in a summerhouse that leaned over the rippling water, where she did elegant embroidery on silk while listening to tales of old Cathay as told by her faithful nurse, Chun Soy.